particle-iot/docs/src/content/getting-started/developer-tools/cli.md

 $ particle help keys
 ```

-## Flashing over Serial for the Electron
+## Flashing over serial for the Electron

 If you're wanting to save data on your Electron you should definitely consider flashing your Electron over
 USB instead of OTA (over-the-air).